sagemath/trac_to_gh/Issue 9497.md

 # Issue 9497: Fix the Singular spkg so it can take advantage of building in parallel

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9497

 Original creator: was